docQodly/docs/docs/language/tools.md

 By default if the * parameter is omitted, the returned digest is encoded in hexadecimal.
 Pass the * parameter if you want it to be encoded in Base64URL.

 The value returned for the same object is the same on all the platforms (macOS/Windows).
-The calculation is performed based on the representation in UTF-8 of the text passed in the parameter.
+The calculation is performed based on the representation in UTF-8 of the string passed in the parameter.

 :::note